roe-dl/weewx-skyfield-almanac/README.md

 Skyfield from version 1.47 on is recommended.

 Install Skyfield and NumPy.
-If you want to load star data you additionally need the Pandas modules, otherwise you can leave it out.
+If you want to load star data you additionally need the Pandas module, otherwise you can leave it out.

 If you used the packet installation of WeeWX this is for Debian-like distributions: